 Jocelyn Monroe is an assistant professor of physics in MIT’s Laboratory for Nuclear Science who works on experimental searches for new particles.
 Her current research focus is on directly detecting dark matter particle interactions with the MiniCLEAN and DMTPC experiments.
 Jocelyn was a Pappalardo post-doctoral fellow at MIT until 2009, working on directional dark matter with DMTPC, and on seeking exotic particle participants in solar neutrino oscillations with the SNO experiment.
 Jocelyn earned her PhD from Columbia University in 2006; her dissertation research was on the MiniBooNE neutrino oscillation experiment with advisor Professor Michael Shaevitz.
 In 1999-2000 Jocelyn held the position of engineering physicist at the Fermi National Accelerator Laboratory, where she studied the physics of muon beam cooling.
 Jocelyn earned her BA in astrophysics at Columbia University in 1999.

 Priyamvada Natarajan is a professor in the Departments of Astronomy and Physics at Yale University.
-Natarajan’s research is focused on exotica in the Universe—dark matter, dark energy and black holes.
+Natarajan’s research is focused on exotica in the universe—dark matter, dark energy, and black holes.
 She is noted for her key contributions to two of the most challenging problems in cosmology: mapping the distribution of dark matter and tracing the growth history of black holes.
 Her work using gravitational lensing has provided a deeper understanding of the granularity of dark matter in clusters of galaxies and offers a novel way to unravel the nature of dark matter.
 She also works on the assembly and accretion history of black holes.
-Deeply invested in the public dissemination of science, a fervent proponent of numerical literacy, she is also a published poet.
-Priyamvada Natarajan holds the Sophie and Tycho Brahe Professorship at the Dark Center, Niels Bohr Institute in Copenhagen, Denmark.
+Deeply invested in the public dissemination of science and a fervent proponent of numerical literacy, she is also a published poet.
+Along with her academic position at Yale, Natarajan holds the Sophie and Tycho Brahe Professorship at the Dark Center, Niels Bohr Institute in Copenhagen, Denmark.